 How much do you charge?

-Student rates are available upon request for both Counselling and Supervision.
+Concessions are available upon request for both Counselling and Supervision.
 These are mainly reserved for Counselling students but I am happy to discuss this further to meet individual needs.

 How long are the sessions and how often do we meet?

 Counselling sessions last 50 minutes each and are usually on a weekly basis.
 As always, this can be discussed and altered to suit your needs but this is the most common frequency.